 Another great MVP benefit is that it helps you study the performance of your product in the market.
 Testing the market potential of your product reduces the chances of failure and familiarises you with the particularities of your target market.
 You can also find out the dominant market trends and gaps within the market that you can take advantage of when developing the full version of your product.

 Gather and Evaluate User Feedback

 Deliver to your customers what they really want.
-Gather feedback from your users’ response to your product.
+Gather feedback from your users’ responses to your product.
 It is a more effective way of gathering customer feedback than customer surveys and/or focus groups.
-That’s because with an MVP, you can collect the response of your customers first hand.
+That’s because, with an MVP, you can collect the response of your customers first-hand.
 You can learn if your product is something that the customers need, what they like or dislike about the product, and what else they prefer.
 When it comes to software, MVP software can help evaluate how the intended users of the software interact with it.

 Get Investors On-Board

 If your project requires investment from third-party or angel investors, a successful minimum viable product can prove the workability of your product idea to your potential investors.
 With a clickable, interactive, and functional MVP software product, you are more likely to convince the investors to fund your project.

 For early-stage startups that lack funding, a minimum viable product is the most efficient way to pitch their product idea to investors and prove the worth of their ideas.

 Save Time and Resources